|Q. Nimaz padhne ke jismani fayde kya hai?|

 ii.
 Stimulates circulation in the nerves and muscles of the thigh.

 iv.
-Eleminates indigestion and lonstipation.
+Eliminates indigestion and constipation.

 m.
-Rising back to standing position (Qayam)
+Rising back to standing position (Qiyam)

 5. Rising from sitting to standing position on the toes puts the complete body weight on the toes and thus

 ii.
-Free from backache.
+Reduces backache.

 iii.
-Free from degenerative disease of the knee.
+Reduces degenerative disease of the knee.

 6. Medical benefits are only side dishes, Salah is offered for pleasing and thanking Allah: